Is Chewing Gum Bad Or Good For You? A Dentist Explains

 Chewing gum is a killer workout for your jawline, especially if you do it often.
 “Chewing an excessive amount of gum can indeed help strengthen your jawline, because if you're chewing all the time, it’s equivalent to continually doing bicep curls,” Chen says.

-Chewing gum is good, bad, and in-between.
-It can burn a teeny tiny amount of calories, and the sugar-free variety does protect your teeth.
+All in all, chewing gum is good, bad, and in-between.
+It can burn a teeny amount of calories, and the sugar-free variety does protect your teeth.
 It can also be a workout for your jaw.
 But if chewed in excess, it can cause bloating and worsen your TMJ.
 The bottom line: Keep it sugar-free, keep it moderate, and you should be good to go.